-If you’re like most people, you may try to avoid revealing anything about yourself that will make people think differently or negatively about you.
+If you’re like most people, you may try to avoid revealing anything about yourself that will make people think negatively about you.
 Basically, you’re avoiding stigma—which is being marked by shame or disgrace.

 But what if you have a drug problem and want to get help?